laestrada/laestrada.github.io/_recipes/pollo_delupe.md

 title: Pollo de Lupe
 author: Lupe
 type: Dominican
-featured_image: /images/gandules.jpg
+featured_image: /images/default.jpg
 link:
 ---

 # Description

-This recipe was taught to us by a Dominican woman named Lupe when our family went back to the DR. It's a very tasty variation from our family recipe for pollo guisado that results in a sweeter tasting chicken.
+This recipe was taught to us by a Dominican woman named Lupe in the Dominican Republic.
+It's a very tasty variation from our family recipe for pollo guisado that results in a sweeter tasting chicken.

 ## Ingredients